What Defines a “Write-Off”?

 It’s important to understand the definition of this often thrown around term.

-It’s a questions we get from more customers than you might imagine: what is a “write-off”?
+It’s a question we get from more customers than you might imagine: what is a “write-off”?
 The term is commonly used to describe the aftermath of a bad accident, but beyond that, many of us don’t know how it is actually defined.
 Technically, a “write-off” is a term used by the insurance industry to determine if a vehicle is a total loss.
-The math is simple: if the cost or repairing a vehicle is more than it’s value (after subtracting the recycle or salvage value), then the vehicle is deemed to be a “write-off”.
+The math is simple: if the cost of repairing a vehicle is more than its value (after subtracting the recycle or salvage value), then the vehicle is deemed to be a “write-off”.

 How do insurance companies determine if a vehicle is a write-off?